Cabinet empowers boards of PSEs to decide on closure, divestment of units/subsidiaries | Business

 - India

-The Cabinet on Wednesday empowered boards of state-owned companies to decide on the closure and divestment of units/subsidiaries.
+Giving more autonomy to state-owned companies, the Cabinet on Wednesday empowered their boards to decide on the closure and divestment of units/subsidiaries.

+Presently, the board of directors of holding or parent public sector enterprises have powers to make decision on equity investments for setting up joint ventures (JVs) and wholly-owned subsidiaries and undertaking mergers/acquisitions, subject to a net worth threshold.

+However, the boards do not have powers for disinvestment or closure of their subsidiaries or units or stake in JVs, except for some limited powers given to Maharatna public sector enterprises (PSEs) for minority stake disinvestment in their subsidiaries.

 The alternative mechanism on disinvestment will accord 'in principle' approval for disinvestment (both strategic disinvestment and minority take sale) / closure of subsidiaries of Maharatna PSEs, which was delegated to them and review the process of disinvestment or closure by the parent or holding PSEs.